-For weeks, the aviation social media sites have been full of what is now firmly the United Kingdom's Royal Air Force's most significant major exercise, and Cobra Warrior (CW23-1) was not going to disappoint.
+For weeks, aviation social media sites have been filled with what is now firmly the United Kingdom's Royal Air Force's most significant exercise, and Cobra Warrior (CW23-1) was not going to disappoint.

-Early March saw the participants arriving at RAF Waddington and Connigsby, both in Lincolnshire, and this first stage of the 2023 exercise would feature three new airforces.
+In early March, participants arrived at RAF Waddington and Conningsby, both located in Lincolnshire.
+This first stage of the 2023 exercise featured three new air forces.
 Five India Mirage 2000s from 40 Wing at Gwalior air base would join Finnish Air Force F/A-18c's Hornets from HavLLv 31 at Kuopio-Rissala.
 They were joined at Waddington by previous participants, the Belgian Air Force, with six F-16AMs visiting from 10 Wing at Florennes.

 The final first-time participants came from the Kingdom of Saudi Arabia, arriving at RAF Conningsby in late February.
 The RSAF bought six Eurofighter Typhoons from the 10 Wing at Taif/King Fahd Air Base.
 They were made up of five single-seat Typhoons and a two-seat Typhoon T.